 Chair: Aamer Syed, Sika Corporation

 The “Guideline Structural Grouts Material Data Sheet Protocol” was submitted for TAC review in January 2014.
 TAC returned the document to Committee 320 for revision, reballot, and resubmittal to TAC.
-The revised document was successfully balloted September 2015 with no negative votes and was submitted for TAC review March 2016.
+The revised document was successfully balloted September 2015 and submitted for TAC review March 2016.
+TAC approved the document, pending satisfactory compliance with review comments, Sep 2016.
+Current plans are to update the document to address the TAC review comments and submit for 320 approval ballot by June 2017.

 - 320-D Pictorial Atlas of Concrete Repair Equipment